MicrosoftDocs/Hololens/hololens/security-baseline.md

 Here's how to create the baseline.

-Many of the settings can be added by using the Settings catalog, however there may sometimes be a setting that hasn't yet be populated to the Settings catalog.
-In those cases you'll use a Custom policy, or OMA-URI (Open Mobile Alliance - Uniform Resource Identifier).
+Many of the settings can be added by using the Settings catalog, however there may sometimes be a setting that hasn't yet been populated to the Settings catalog.
+In those cases, you'll use a Custom policy, or OMA-URI (Open Mobile Alliance - Uniform Resource Identifier).
 Start by looking in the Settings catalog, and if it's not found this follow the instructions below for creating a custom policy via OMA-URI.

 ### Settings catalog